 These are the people who will write your letters of recommendation.
 You should have their title, name, full address, and phone number; a fax number and an email address might not be a bad idea.
-Choose people who each have different perspectives of you, especially if they can comment on your teaching ability and/or your desire to teach.
+Choose people who each have different perspectives of you, especially if they can comment on your teaching ability and your desire to teach.
 One of your undergraduate teachers might be appropriate if you were close to this person and have maintained contact.
 To facilitate the process for your references, notify them well in advance and mail them a list of addresses and brief descriptions of the positions.

-Writing a teaching philosophy is like trying to photograph a dense fog, but at least you have to write only a maximum of 1.5 pages.
+Writing a teaching philosophy is like trying to photograph a dense fog, but at least yoù have to write only a maximum of 1.5 pages.
 (With 150 applications to read, no one wants to read epic statements.)
 You might explain more about the basis for your desire to teach; what courses you could teach in addition to the ones advertised (based on what you learned from reading the catalog, although this could be a touchy subject if someone on the search committee feels threatened, so use the phone call to help figure this one out); what teaching goals you might have; any basic beliefs about what constitutes good teaching; what you might do in the lab sections that deserves special mention.
 A good definition of a teaching philosophy is up for grabs, so ask faculty at nearby colleges to critique your statement in exchange for a free seminar.
-I have found that even faculty I had never met were willing to help out a budding young teacher.
+I found that even faculty I had never met were willing to help out a budding young teacher.

 The research statement should also be about 1.5 pages and should be in balance with your teaching philosophy; do not present a lopsided picture of yourself.
-You cannot go into too much detail since there is not enough room and no one will really understand it anyway.
-Make sure to cover three areas of particular importance: the nature of your research, undergraduate student involvement, and the potential of funding your research.
+You should not go into too much detail.
+Make sure to cover three areas of particular importance: the nature of your research, undergraduate student involvement, and the potential for funding your research.
 If you want to brag a bit, you can add appendices under the appropriate area.
-Appendices are great devices because you are setting more hooks but the material is optional reading.
-The 1.5 pages or your research statement should stand alone, but if the committee gets serious about you, you have provided more material for them in an appendix to help the committee make a more informed decision.
-You might want to show off your publications so you can squeeze a few reprints into an appendix under the section describing your project.
-You may have submitted a grant or had one funded which you can tout in another appendix under the fundability section.
+Appendices set more hooks but the material is optional reading.
+The 1.5 pages of your research statement should stand alone, but an appendix may help an interested committee make a more informed decision.
+If you wat to show off your publications, you can squeeze a few reprints into an appendix under the section describing your project.
+Similarly, a submitted or funded grant can be displayed in an appendix to the fundability section.